“I have always tried to live in an ivory tower, but a tide of shit is beating at its walls, threatening to undermine it.” — Gustave Flaubert

 “If I were to try to read, much less answer, all the attacks made on me, this shop might as well be closed for any other business.” — Abraham Lincoln

-“It’s our party; we get to decide who comes.” — Nick Denton, Founder, Gawker Media
+“It’s our party; we get to decide who comes.” — Nick Denton

 “I only read the comments.” — My Sister

-It’s evident that the comments section is one of the best things about this website.
-The dissemination of useful information, the development of useful ideas, the manifestation of diverse personalities, the formation and strengthening of community bonds, and the occasional peaceful resolution of emotional personal and political disputes that takes place in the comments section on a regular basis are all highly worthwhile products of this endeavor.
+The comments section is, of course, one of the best things about this website.
+The dissemination of useful information, the development of useful ideas, the manifestation of diverse personalities, the formation and strengthening of community bonds, and the occasional peaceful resolution of emotional personal and political disputes that happens here are all highly worthwhile products of this endeavor.
 Of course, the world is a better place when people communicate more effectively, even at the smallest margins.
 And if this place is anything, it’s a place where at least some people communicate at least a bit more effectively at the smallest margins.

 For that, everyone who participates or has participated in this, even in the smallest way at the smallest margins, may nod knowingly.
 Salute.